vsrinivas/fuchsia/bin/moterm/README.md

 A module that displays a command line interface to the system.

-To run Moterm, start the device runner: `@ bootstrap device_runner`, pull down from the top and select "Moterm" from the story suggestions.
+To run Moterm, start the device runner: `device_runner`, pull down from the top and select "Moterm" from the story suggestions.
 Then, click once within the terminal area before typing.

 ## Terminal history